danprates/algorithms/README.md

 1. Write a short description of the problem.
 1. Provide an example of the function call and the expected return value.
 1. Implement the solution inside the solution1 function.
-1. Test your solution by adding test cases inside the module.exports block using the deepEqual function to compare the actual output with the expected output.
+1. Test your solution by adding test cases inside the describe block using the deepEqual function to compare the actual output with the expected output.
-1. In your `index.js` file, make sure to import the newly added algorithm module.

 This template can be used as a starting point for solving new problems.
 Feel free to modify it according to the requirements of the problem you are working on.